 You can learn more about these company culture examples at the following links:

-Once, a particularly poor manager made headlines when he pulled employees into the conference room for a morale-boosting session — and then proceeded to tell an HR staff member that she “brings nothing” to the table.
+A particularly poor manager once made headlines when he pulled employees into the conference room for a morale-boosting session — and proceeded to tell an HR staff member that she “brings nothing to the table.”

-Examples of excellent company cultures abound, and so do terrible ones.
+Examples of excellent company cultures abound; unfortunately, so do terrible ones.

 Just as it’s helpful to review models of exceptional company cultures, you should also familiarize yourself with what not to do.
-Here are two resources that will send shivers down your spine—but in a constructive way:
+Here are two resources that will send shivers down your spine (but hopefully in a constructive way):

 For our ultimate guide, we also asked the culture and engagement experts at 15five for some real-life examples of what not to do.
-Here’s what several of them had to say:
+Here’s what some of them had to say: